Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 - The user is shown a confirmation page.

-- The order appears within the users Profile under Order History and is viewable.
+- The order appears within the user's Profile under Order History and is viewable.

 - A confirmation email is sent to the user.

-- Users can save delivery information in their Profile, that is then called in the Checkout.
+- Users can save delivery information in their Profile, which is then called in the Checkout.

 <details><summary>Checkout - Test</summary><img src="docs/testing/checkout_test/ch1.png" alt="Checkout - Test"></details>